Table of Contents

 About the Turkish national anthem

 The Turkish national anthem is one of the most important symbols of national unity in Turkey.
 Alongside the Turkish flag, the anthem is deeply revered.
-It is recited at school ceremonies, national holidays, sports events, and official programs in Turkey and in Turkish communities abroad.
+It is recited at school ceremonies, public holidays in Turkey, sports events, and official programs in Turkey and in Turkish communities abroad.

-Every year, especially around 12 March İstiklal Marşı’s Acceptance and Mehmet Akif Ersoy Commemoration Day, the Ministry of National Education organizes nationwide competitions where students beautifully recite the anthem and create drawings, compositions, and other works inspired by it.
-These activities help younger generations internalize the anthems message and the story of the War of Independence.
+Every year, especially around 12 March – İstiklal Marşı’s Acceptance and Mehmet Akif Ersoy Commemoration Day, the Ministry of National Education organizes nationwide competitions where students beautifully recite the anthem and create drawings, compositions, and other works inspired by it.
+These activities help younger generations internalize the anthem’s message and the story of the War of Independence (1919–1923).

 The first verses of the anthem are read and sung in schools and on official occasions as a symbol of the national struggle for independence and the liberation of the country from occupation.
-Standing in silence and respect during the anthem is a shared social norm that underscores its importance in public life.
+Standing in silence and respect during the anthem is a rigid social norm; even traffic often comes to a halt when the anthem is played in public spaces.

 History of the Turkish National Anthem